KB User's Guide - Documents Tab - Uploading Images and Other Attachments

 Create an Attachment folder in a Brand New Document

-The next time the document edit screen loads or refreshes after saving, the Attachment section of the edit screen will display a link that says "Open doc [ID number] attachment folder", where "[ID number]" is the newly assigned ID number of the document.
+The next time the document edit screen loads or refreshes after saving, the Attachments section of the edit screen will display a link that says "Upload or manage attachments."

 You are now ready to upload images and other attachments into your KB document.